 - Innovate new models of health social work and integrated behavioral health practice; and

 - Build civic and community engagement and connections.

 Areas of Focus

 Members of the department provide direct services to patients at UT Health Austin, the clinical practice of Dell Med, and other care settings in Travis County.
 Social workers play a key role in UT Health Austin’s team-based approach, collaborating with physicians, nurses, dietitians, pharmacists, physical therapists and other skilled care providers to ensure that all aspects of a patient’s well-being are addressed.
-This idea of a holistic approach to health is why Donna Shanor, director of clinical social work at UT Health Austin, has dedicated her life to social work.

 The department serves as an academic home for clinical and nonclinical social workers, supporting practitioners in disciplines ranging from population health and surgery to oncology and pediatrics.
 The team creates opportunities for social workers to learn and exchange knowledge on state-of-the-art practices in the field while also connecting them to existing resources on campus.